discordeno/discordeno/website/docs/migrating/eris.md

 We are going to use [NayuBot](https://github.com/AwesomeStickz/Nayu-Bot) which is a small bot written in TypeScript with Eris and is open source as the example we are going to migrate to Discordeno.

-At this moment in time, the tsc terminal(from now one we are going to refer to this as TypeScript), is telling us we have 13 errors.
-This is because although we removed eris, we need to fix any imports it may have.
+At this moment in time, the tsc terminal(from now on we are going to refer to this as TypeScript), is telling us we have 13 errors.
+This is because when we removed eris, we also need to fix any imports it may have.
 So let's run a search in VSC to find any `from 'eris';` and `from "eris"`.
 We need to replace these with `from '@discordeno/client'` and `from "@discordeno/client"`.

 Tada!
 Time to run!